tapmodo/zen-id/README.md

 ### Formats

+The constructor and most of the fuctions accept a format string composed of characters from the following table:

 | Character | Range | Description |
 | --------- | ----- | ----------- |
 | n | 0-9 | numeric |